Stable Cohomology of Discriminant Complements for an algebraic curve: Introduction

 \section{Introduction}

-In this paper we are concerned with understanding the difference between spaces of \textit{regular} sections of complex line bundles on a smooth projective algebraic curve over $\CC$, when we allow the sections to be algebraic or just smooth(in the differential topology sense).
-Our understanding is really only in the limit as the line bundle becomes more and more ample.
+In this paper we are concerned with understanding the difference between spaces of algebraic and $C^{\infty}$ sections of complex line bundles on a smooth projective algebraic curve $X$ over $\CC$.
+We prove that these spaces have isomorphic cohomology in a range of degrees that grows with the degree of the line bundle.

 Let $X$ be a smooth projective algebraic curve over $\CC$ of genus $g$.
 Let $\LL$ be an algebraic line bundle on $X$ of degree $n$.